 - An attractive wall calendar that is clearly marked with family members’ birthdays, holidays, visits and important events is a useful addition to a senior’s room.
 Even if they have difficulty keeping track of time, the staff and their visitors might be able to reference it and remind them of upcoming events and activities.

 - A visitors’ book where people can sign in and say what they did together might be a nice way to remember visits and family time.
-An example of an entry could be: Saturday, April 16: Jennifer & Brad visited with you and took you outside to see the spring blooms and listen to the birds.
-You all drank lemonade on the porch and talked about gardening.
+An example of an entry could be: Saturday, April 16: Jennifer & Brian visited with you and took you outside to see the spring blooms and listen to the birds.
+We all drank lemonade on the porch and talked about gardening.